smatyas/mfw/README.md

   - templating

 The main entry point of the POC application is the `web/index.php`.
-The framework configuration and the application setup in in this file.
+The framework configuration and the application setup is in this file.

 This repository contains a docker environment setup for testing purposes, so you can easily try out and play around with the app.
 The requests will hit a load balancer that dispatches them to two workers in round-robin.
 Both workers are connected to the same memcached and mysql instance.
 The session handling is transparent (using memcached).

+The example database contains 3 users: user1, user2, user3.
+The `/page1` is only accessible for user1 and user3 after login.
+The `/page2` is only accessible for user2 and user3 after login.

 Running and testing
 ===================